 On May 1, 2023, Alset Capital Acquisition Corp. ("Alset Capital") held a Special Meeting of Stockholders.
 In connection with the Special Meeting and certain amendments to Alset Capital's Amended and Restated Certificate of Incorporation, 6,648,964 shares of Alset Capital's Class A Common Stock were rendered for redemption.
 Following the redemption, 2,449,786 shares of Class A Common Stock of Alset Capital remained issued and outstanding, including 473,750 shares held by the Company.
 The Company also owns 2,156,250 shares of Alset Capital's Class B Common Stock.
-Following the redemptions, Company's ownership in Alset Capital has increased from 23.4% of the total shares of common stock to 57.1% of the total number of outstanding shares of the two classes.
+Following the redemptions, Company's ownership in Alset Capital has increased from 23.4% of the total shares of common stock to 58.0% of the total number of outstanding shares of the two classes.
 The Company recognized \$21,657,036 loss on the consolidation of Alset Capital.
-The loss is included in Finance Costs on the Company's Consolidated Statement of Operations for the three and six months ended June 30, 2023.
+The loss is included in Company's Consolidated Statement of Operations for the three and nine months ended September 30, 2023.